Karthikeyan-14/Task-manager-in-django/README.md

 - Python 3.x
 - Django 4.x
 - HTML/CSS (for the frontend)
-- SQLite3 (default Django database)
+- Jquery for ajax
+- Mysql

 ## 📦 Setup Instructions